 From 2020, the voluntary survey of recyclers will be replaced by reporting requirements under regulation 18C of the Waste Avoidance and Resource Recovery Regulations 2008.

-In 2019 the State Government released the Waste Avoidance and Resource Recovery Strategy 2030 (Waste Strategy 2030).
+In 2019 the State Government released the Waste Avoidance and Resource Recovery Strategy 2030 (waste strategy).
 The three core objectives of the new strategy are:

-Performance against these objectives are to be measured by a range of performance indicators that include waste minimisation, resource recovery and protect targets.
-The 2014-15 financial year is to be used as the baseline against which the targets are measured.
+Performance against these objectives are to be measured by a range of performance indicators which include waste minimisation, resource recovery and protect targets.
+The 2014–15 financial year will be used as the baseline against which the targets are measured.